CivicTechTO/civictechto-chatbot/README.md

 This depends on another small service for parsing event data from urls: https://github.com/CivicTechTO/event-metadata-parser

-For now, this service only knows how to make sense of EventBrite pages, but it could be improved to cover other platforms.
+For now, this service only knows how to make sense of events on the EventBrite and Universe platforms, but it could be improved to cover other platforms.

 ### `collab-tweeter.coffee`